FertigLab/sra-tools-notes/README.md

 # Some notes on sra-tools usage
 It is an outline of sra-tools usage routine.
-First, the copmpute (instance) is to have enough memory (16G? -- maybe, 8G), and to have disk space to kepp raw data for at least one experiment.
-It coukd be 250Gish if we plan to work with fasta.
+First, the copmputer (e.g. AWS instance) is to have enough memory (16G? -- maybe, 8G), and to have disk space to keep the raw data for at least one experiment.
+It could be 250Gish if we plan to work with RNASeq fastq/fasta.

 ## Installation
 Sra-tools as well the aligner or other tools are very convienient to be installed with conda.
 First, install conda itself.